-The formation of the Old Testament in the middle first millennium BCE coincided with the Axial or Axis Age, the era which included the development of the great intellectual, philosophical, and religious systems that came to shape subsequent human society and culture in the known world.
+The canonization, or codification of the Torah probably occurred around the year 400 BCE, with the Wisdom and Writings Books following during the next few hundred years.
+The middle of the first millennium BCE coincided with the Axial or Axis Age, the era which included the development of the great intellectual, philosophical, and religious systems that came to shape subsequent human society and culture in the known world.
 There was a shift or turning away from localized concerns and a move toward transcendence.
-Indian metaphysicians proposed solutions to help people attain liberation (moksha) from karma's effects with the advent of Hinduism, Buddhism, and Jainism.
+During this time Indian metaphysicians proposed solutions to help people attain liberation (moksha) from karma's effects with the advent of Hinduism, Buddhism, and Jainism.
 In ancient Greece Socrates was the exemplar of thinkers who emphasized the use of reason in the relentless investigation of truth.
 Chinese thinkers striving to unify the kingdom and avert civil war debated the appropriate "way" (tao or dao) to guide people with the beginning of Confucianism.
 Persian Zoroastrianism saw human history as a microcosm of the cosmic struggle between good and evil.
 Likewise, in the Old Testament the Hebrew Prophets came to view Yahweh as the supreme being who created heaven and earth and who shaped the destiny of all people.

-The Old Testament would be included in the canon of the Christian Bible by church leaders in the 4th century CE, but not before there were serious attempts to exclude it from the official Christian canon.
-Marcion of Sinope was an important early figure in the early 2nd century CE Christian community.
-He would become the founder of the Marcionite Church, a Gnostic Christian sect that flourished from the 2nd to 7th century AD, and who was expelled from the church in 144 CE for heresy.
-Marcionites believed the God of the Old Testament was inconsistent, wrathful, and genocidal and excluded the books from their official bible.
-However, their views would lose out to those expounded by other important figures of that time including Justin Martyr and Irenaeus, and the Old Testament would eventually take its place in the official Christian Bible.
+The Old Testament would be included in the canon of the Christian Bible by church leaders in the 4th century CE, but not before there were serious attempts to exclude it from the Bible.
+Some Christian leaders believed the God of the Old Testament was inconsistent, wrathful, and genocidal and they attempted to exclude the Old Testament books from the official canon.
+However, their views would lose out to those who thought it important to provide a continuation of the stories presented in the Hebrew Bible to legitimatize the Christian sect.